Fees and Charges (2026)

 (Meetings)

-1. The General Assembly meets ordinarily twice a year, until March 31st and November 30th, to approve the execution report and accounts for the year and the budget and activity plan, respectively.
+1. The General Assembly meets ordinarily twice a year, by March 31 and by November 30, to approve the execution report and year-end accounts and the budget and activity plan, respectively.

 Article 12

-(Quorum and deliberations)
+(Quorum and Resolutions)

 Article 13

-(Competence of the General Assembly)
+(Powers of the General Assembly)

 The General Assembly is responsible for: